• Skip to main content

 Marvel at the Architectural Splendors of Saraswati Temple

-Picture this: You’re walking through a lush, serene garden designed by none other than I Gusti Nyoman Lempad, a Balinese architectural legend.
-This isn’t just a weekend DIY project—it was commissioned by Ubud royalty Prince Cokorda Gede Agung Sukawati and finished within a year between 1951 and 1952.
+Picture this: You’re walking through a lush, serene garden designed by I Gusti Nyoman Lempad, a Balinese architectural legend.
+This isn’t just a weekend DIY project—it was commissioned by Ubud royalty, Prince Cokorda Gede Agung Sukawati, and finished within a year between 1951 and 1952.

 The Insider’s Guide to Taman Saraswati Temple